 ARUP Consult®, a free source of laboratory testing information for clinicians, released several new and updated resources in July.

-ARUP Consult®, a free source of expert guidance in laboratory testing, has released new and updated resources on monkeypox, HLA testing, and the aldosterone-renin ratio.
+ARUP Consult®, a free source of expert guidance in laboratory testing, has released new and updated resources on testing for Lyme disease, diagnosing pneumonia, and evaluating infertility.

 These and other offerings, which summarize current clinical practice guidelines, testing strategies, and relevant technical details, are updated regularly and tailored to clinicians to help them choose the right test at the right time.

 Read on for more information about these recent changes.
 Subscribe to the ARUP Consult monthly newsletter to have updates and highlights like these delivered directly to your inbox.

 A concurrent analysis of both reproductive partners to evaluate infertility may include laboratory testing, a targeted history and physical examination, imaging, and other procedures.
 The rewritten Evaluation of Infertility topic and new Infertility Testing algorithms for the Female Reproductive Partner and the Male Reproductive Partner describe strategies for evaluating infertility.